-This Heritage Preservation Plan is the principal municipal policy document regarding the identification, documentation and stewardship of Racine's significant heritage resources - buildings, sites, structures, and objects - and the administration of the community's historic preservation program, principally through the City of Racine, its Landmarks Preservation Commission, and other preservation partners.
+This Heritage Preservation Plan is the principal municipal policy document regarding the identification, documentation and stewardship of Racine's significant heritage resources - buildings, sites, structures, people, stories and objects - and the administration of the community's historic preservation program, principally through the City of Racine, its Landmarks Preservation Commission, and other preservation partners.
 This Plan also supplements and supersedes preservation and cultural resource management recommendations made within the City's recent 2009 Comprehensive Plan.

-Downtown Racine and the South Side National Register Historic District are two of the important historic places that define Racine's architectural character and identity.
+Racine's historic districts and landmarks are important historic places that define Racine's architectural character and identity.
 However, other historic resources neither landmarked nor within historic districts but contributing to Racine's heritage and revitalization potential are always under threat from improper alterations and treatment, neglect, natural disasters, or demolitions.
 To preserve these resources but accommodate the City's growth, economic development and regeneration needs, a clear, forward-looking understanding of Racine's preservation priority's needs to be determined and established.
 Therefore, this Plan outlines specific goals, policies, and strategies for the Racine community to follow in achieving short and long-term community heritage preservation goals.

 - 5. Determine any barriers to preservation activities and the enhancement and utilization of existing incentive programs, as well as the creation of new incentives that achieve preservation planning objectives. - 6.
 Create new organizational approaches to facilitating historic preservation approaches that build local capacity and involve private-sector and community stakeholder participation. - 7.
 Propose an engaging and ongoing program of outreach, education and advocacy efforts that builds community awareness and stewardship of Racine's diverse heritage and heritage resources. - 8.
-Create an action-oriented Heritage Preservation Plan implementation program that prioritizes specific initiatives, identifies potential preservation implementation partners, and key funding sources.
+Create an action-oriented Heritage Preservation Plan implementation program that prioritizes specific initiatives, identifies potential preservation implementation partners, and key funding sources. - 9.
+Implement new policies and preservation-based tools to better allow the Landmarks Preservation Commission to effectively manage Racine's landmarks, historic districts and significant historic resources.